Auferstanden aus Ruinen: History

 "Auferstanden aus Ruinen" ceased to be a national anthem when the German Democratic Republic dissolved and its states joined the Federal Republic of Germany as a result of German reunification in 1990.
 "Deutschlandlied", composed in 1841, became the national anthem of a united Germany again.
 East German Premier Lothar de Maizière had proposed that Becher's lyrics be added to the united German national anthem, but this was rejected by his West German counterpart, chancellor Helmut Kohl.

 At the end of its last broadcast on 2 October 1990, the East German international radio broadcaster Radio Berlin International signed off with a vocal version of the East German national anthem.

-In November 1995, "Auferstanden aus Ruinen" was played again when German President Roman Herzog visited Brazil.
+In November 1995, "Auferstanden aus Ruinen" was played by mistake when German President Roman Herzog visited Brazil.
 This was the first event at which the anthem had been played since the German reunification.